Blue-naped parrot

-The blue-naped parrot (Tanygnathus lucionensis), also known as the blue-crowned green parrot, Luzon parrot, the Philippine green parrot, and locally known as pikoy, is a parrot found throughout the Philippines.
+The blue-naped parrot (Tanygnathus lucionensis), also known as the blue-crowned green parrot, Luzon parrot, the Philippine green parrot, and locally known as pikoy, is a parrot native throughout the Philippines and the Talaud Islands of Indonesia.
+It is threatened by habitat loss and trapping for the pet trade.

+It is illegal to hunt, capture or possess Blue-naped parrots under Philippine Law RA 9147.